-- Reading (prior to class) the textbook chapters and/or assigned chapters and/or videos to be explored that day and coming ready to discuss. - Assessments: complete assessment and post results on course page according to the weekly schedule below.
+• Reading (prior to class) the textbook chapters and/or assigned chapters and/or videos to be explored that day and coming ready to discuss.

+• Assessments: complete assessment and post results on course page or bring results to class for discussion according to the weekly schedule on Moodle.